Topic

 The primary purpose of the stay shall be to holiday in Norway.

-The stay is not deemed to be a holiday if the applicant’s employment relationship is of a greater scope than odd jobs or casual work, even if a permit pursuant to Section 6-27 of the Immigration Regulations grants a general right to work.
+The stay is not deemed to be a holiday if the applicant’s employment relationship is of a greater scope than odd jobs or casual work, even if a permit pursuant to section 6-27 of the Immigration Regulations grants a general right to work.
 In accordance with established administrative practice, casual work means casual employment relationships of up to six months’ duration with each employer.
+The limitation to 6 months of work with each employer follows directly from the agreements with Andorra and Argentina.

-Furthermore, the holiday requirement will not be deemed to be satisfied if the applicant intends to study in Norway for more than three months.
-If the main purpose is to study in Norway, the applicant must submit an application for a residence permit for education pursuant to Section 6-19 first paragraph of the Immigration Regulations.
+If the main purpose is to study in Norway, the applicant must submit an application for a residence permit for education pursuant to section 6-19 first paragraph of the Immigration Regulations.

 The applicant must be at least 18 years of age, but under 31 (i.e. not reached the age of 31) when the application is submitted.

-A special condition applies to Japanese nationals who must, on submission of the application, document that they have taken out the necessary health insurance for their stay in Norway
+Citizens of Japan must, on submission of the application, document that they have taken out the necessary health insurance for their stay in Norway.

 The subsistence requirement is deemed to be met if the applicant can document means of support corresponding to the basic grant (study loan) for higher education in the Norwegian State Educational Loan Fund (Lånekassen), see Appendix 1.